annie-uchiha/notes/README.md

 # notes
-React.js web application for quick notes and fast quiz
+React.js web application for quick notes and fast quiz on HTML, CSS and JavaScript